spgreen/eduroam-freeradius-docker/README.md

     sites-enabled/eduroam-inner-tunnel

-You can view just the edited files here in their appropriate directories :
+You can view just the edited files here in their appropriate directories here :

     ./files/edited_raddb_config/